-Reading something from them once or twice may be interesting or even thought provoking.
-But when they endlessly bleat on ad infinitum, using the same tired arguments simply because of their particular hatred towards an institution, or someones particular point of view, it becomes tiresome in the extreme.
+Reading something from them once or twice may be interesting or even thought-provoking.
+But when they endlessly bleat on ad infinitum, using the same tired arguments simply because of their particular hatred towards an institution, or someone’s particular point of view, it becomes tiresome in the extreme.

-One person of my acquaintance who constantly attacks a specific book publisher (mine as it happens) – not their own I may add, simply because they hate the way the said publisher has now become dominant in the marketplace, and has allowed self-published writers like myself to offer our work to the reading world at large, really needs to step back from the brink for the moment and take a look at what it is they are saying.
+One person of my acquaintance who constantly attacks a specific book publisher (mine as it happens) – not their own I may add, simply because they hate the way the said publisher has now become dominant in the marketplace and has allowed self-published writers like myself to offer our work to the reading world at large, really needs to step back from the brink for the moment and take a look at what it is they are saying.

-There is another person I know whose uses their blog to constantly attack everyone who dares to write in the English language.
+There is another person I know who uses their blog to constantly attack everyone who dares to write in the English language.
 In that particular person’s case, they have a totally illogical view about the use of the language and especially the use of its punctuation.
 Given that the English language is not the blogger’s first, their views are to say the least comical.
 The fact that the person advertises themselves as an editor simply boggles the mind.